 Note: For an additional, slightly broader explanation of what a CDN is, check out this handy infographic from KeyCDN.

 Incorporating a CDN is beneficial in more ways than one:

 - It helps to load the static content of a website much faster.
 Servers located geographically closer to the user will serve up static pages, thereby cutting down on hops and round-trips-to-the-server times.

 - The number of connections that a website can make at any one time is limited.
 When you have content stored on multiple servers, the load gets distributed, allowing more live connections.

 - This arrangement can handle sudden bursts or spikes in traffic better.
 Bottlenecks at the original server will come down.

 - Most service providers offer an additional layer of security to the servers, so any malware attacks are stopped before they reach the server.
-The security measures adopted by them will include IP cloaking, white & blacklisting, support for SSL and multiple HTTP authentication methods.
+The security measures adopted by them will include IP cloaking, white and blacklisting, support for SSL, and multiple HTTP authentication methods.
 Even if any one server succumbs to an attack, others are available to ensure the uptime of the website.
-Any good hosting company is expected to have such security features, but it is pretty much a part of the standard service for a CDN service provider.
+Any good hosting company is expected to have such security features, but it’s pretty much a part of the standard service for a CDN service provider.

 - Speed translates to better user experience.
 Bounce rates are reduced.